Lavrentiy Beria: Head of the NKVD

-On 5 March 1940, after the Gestapo–NKVD Third Conference was held in Zakopane, Beria sent a note (no. 794/B) to Stalin in which he stated that the Polish prisoners of war kept at camps and prisons in western Belarus and Ukraine were enemies of the Soviet Union, and recommended their execution.
+On 5 March 1940, after the Gestapo–NKVD Third Conference was held in Zakopane, Beria sent a note (No. 794/B) to Stalin in which he stated that the Polish prisoners of war kept at camps and prisons in western Belarus and Ukraine were enemies of the Soviet Union, and recommended their execution.
 Most of them were military officers, but there were also intelligentsia, doctors, priests, and others in a total of 22,000 people.
 With Stalin's approval, Beria's NKVD executed them in what became known as the Katyn massacre.

 From October 1940 to February 1942, the NKVD under Beria carried out a new purge of the Red Army and related industries.
-In February 1941, Beria became deputy chairman of the Council of People's Commissars, and in June, following Nazi Germany's invasion of the Soviet Union, he became a member of the State Defense Committee (GKO).
+In February 1941, Beria became deputy chairman of the Council of People's Commissars, and in June, following Operation Barbarossa Nazi Germany's invasion of the Soviet Union, he became a member of the State Defense Committee (GKO).
 During the Second World War, he took on major domestic responsibilities and mobilised the millions of people imprisoned in NKVD Gulag camps into wartime production.
 He took control of the manufacture of armaments, and (with Georgy Malenkov) aircraft and aircraft engines.
 This was the beginning of Beria's alliance with Malenkov, which later became of central importance.

 In 1944, as the Soviet Union had repelled the German invasion, Beria was placed in charge of the various ethnic minorities accused of anti-sovietism and/or collaboration with the invaders, including the Balkars, Karachays, Chechens, Ingush, Crimean Tatars, Kalmyks, Pontic Greeks, and Volga Germans.
-All these groups were deported to Soviet Central Asia (see "Population transfer in the Soviet Union").
+All these groups were deported to Soviet Central Asia.

 In December 1944, the NKVD supervised the Soviet atomic bomb project ("Task No. 1"), which built and tested a bomb by 29 August 1949.
 The project was extremely labour-intensive.
 At least 330,000 people, including 10,000 technicians, were involved.
 The Gulag system provided tens of thousands of people for work in uranium mines and for the construction and operation of uranium processing plants.
 They also constructed test facilities, such as those at Semipalatinsk and in the Novaya Zemlya archipelago.

 In July 1945, as Soviet police ranks were converted to a military uniform system, Beria's rank was officially converted to that of Marshal of the Soviet Union.
-Although he had never held a traditional military command, he made a significant contribution to the victory of the Soviet Union in the war through his organization of wartime production and his use of partisans.

-Abroad, Beria had met with Kim Il-sung, the future leader of North Korea, several times when the Soviet troops had declared war on Japan and occupied the northern half of Korea from August 1945.
+Although he had never held a traditional military command, he made a significant contribution to the victory of the Soviet Union in the war through his organisation of wartime production and his use of partisans.
+Abroad, Beria had met with Kim Il Sung, the future leader of North Korea, several times when the Soviet troops had declared war on Japan and occupied the northern half of Korea from August 1945.
 Beria recommended that Stalin install a communist leader in the occupied territories.